yffenim/splunk_attack_visualizations/README.md

 ## 4. Find the user accounts associated with high volumes of these three signatures:

-**We can see that our focus needs to be on the following users connected to the following signatures:**
+**We can see that our focus needs to be on the following users by showing the correlation between the user accounts to the attack signatures:**
 - user_k - An attempt was made to reset an accounts password
 - user_a - A user account was locked out
 - user_j - An account was succesfully logged on